oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #6 Feburary 2022
 Implemented colour gradation on both visualise and annotation screens.
 On visualise, gradation only shown if CSV file plotted contains a time column.
 On annotation, colour changes are more of it is plotted.

+#7 Feburary 2022
+Implemeneted volume silder and progress bar for media in annotation screen.
+Layout of annotation screen was slightly changed with vbox and hboxes to improve layout for now.
+Resized some of the visualisation screen buttons so that all text can be read on that screen.